Skip navigation

 FWA impact on global mobile network data traffic

-As a result of the change in regional mix, with a higher share of FWA connections in APAC, as well as lower consumption of GB per connection, the predicted FWA traffic up to 2030 has been slightly reduced.
-Nevertheless, at the end of 2024, FWA data traffic represented 25 percent of global mobile data traffic and is projected to grow by a factor of close to 4 to reach around 151 EB per month by the end of 2030.
-This will represent 35 percent of the total mobile network data traffic.
+At the end of 2025, FWA data traffic is set to represent 27 percent of global mobile data traffic and is projected to grow by a factor of over 3 to reach around 174 EB per month by the end of 2031.
+This will represent 36 percent of total mobile network data traffic.

 Next steps